-Once an application has been submitted, its progress can be monitored through the online service, UCAS Track.
+Once an application has been submitted, you can monitor it's progress through the online service, UCAS Track.
 For other types of HE qualifications, such as HNDs, HNCs and full-time foundation degrees, applications are usually made directly to the institution, and not through UCAS.
-Familiarise yourself with the UCAS timeline below.